bio-tools/biotoolsDocs/api_reference_dev.rst

    -d '<resource>' "https://dev.bio.tools/api/tool/"

-Validate registering a resource
+Validate registering a tool
 -------------------------------

-Test registering a resource without it actually being saved into the database.
+Test registering a tool without it actually being saved into the database.

 .. note:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.